-Sentencing Guidelines Offense Table
+Sentencing Guidelines Offense Table (Updated 10/23/06)

 Appendix A contains a table of guidelines offenses including their CJIS code, source code, seriousness category, and penalties.
-If an offense has not been assigned a seriousness category, the individual completing the worksheet should use the closest analogous offense and the sentencing judge and the parties should be notified.
+If an offense has not been assigned a seriousness category and the offense has a maximum penalty of one year or less, the offense should be identified as a category VII offense.
+If an offense has not been assigned a seriousness category and the maximum penalty is greater than one year, the individual completing the worksheet should use the closest analogous offense and the sentencing judge and the parties should be notified.
 If there are any questions about how to categorize or score an offense, please call the Maryland State Commission on Criminal Sentencing Policy staff at (301) 403-4165.